-Please Initial One:
+Please Initial One.

-Trease miliar offici
+ricase initial Offe.

-who will notify me of screening re iversity Department of Nursing Head esults and recommended follow-up
+to be given to the Arkansas Tech University who will notify me of screening resunseling. , ,

-the agency performing g the tests to release the tests resugged Head or his/her designee for couns ncy performing such test.
-I authorize ults to the Arkansas Tech University eling and for recommendations as to
+the agency performin the tests results directly by the agencing the tests to release the tests result g Head or his/her designee for counselie. s to the Arkansas Tech University

 Witness Signature

 Date Date

-Witness Date -
+Witness Date